Inflate a Balloon Empowerment Activity

 Video Discussion:

-After watching the video Science Careers, let your students know they will be conducting a science experiment.
-Give each student a scientific method hand-out or use one as a guide.
+After watching the video Science Careers, let your students know they will be conducting a science experiment to put themselves in the shoes of a real scientist.

 Activity Instructions:

-3. Pour two or three teaspoons of vinegar into the water bottle using the funnel.
+4. Using the funnel, pour three teaspoons of vinegar into the water bottle.

-4. Attach the balloon to the top of the water bottle, being careful to not let any of the baking soda slip in until you are ready.
+5. Attach the balloon to the top of the water bottle by stretching out the mouth of the balloon to fit around the spout of the bottle.
+Be careful not to let any of the baking soda slip into the bottle.

 Inflate a Balloon Step 1 Empowerment Activity